-OPTIONAL ACTIVITY: Distribute the Goal-Setting WorksheetHandout.
-Ask learners what financial goals they set before deployment.
+ACTIVITY: Ask learners what financial goals they set before deployment.
 Did they meet those goals?
 What are your new financial goals?
-Ask Coast Guard members to choose one financial goal and complete handout.
 Give them 60 seconds to complete this.
-Play the optional video, Reassessing Your Goals After Deployment.
+Play the optional video, Reassessing Your Goals.

 It's important you review your financial goals Post-Deployment and adjust as necessary.
-If you have new goals, review the process on how to set S.M.A.R.T. goals.
-S.M.A.R.T. is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-bound.
+If you have new goals, review the process on how to set SMART goals.
+SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-bound.